openhab/openhab-addons/addons/binding/org.openhab.binding.km200/README.md

 ### Discovery

-This binding is discovers the kmdevice with a mDNS search method in the local network.
+This binding discovers KM devices through mDNS in the local network.

 ## Thing Configuration